RfidResearchGroup/ChameleonUltra/docs/hardware.md

 ## The Devkit

 Just like the Chameleon Ultra, the Devkit comes in a black box with gold printing.
-This box has the dimensions: 12cm x  8cm x 3.5cm
+This box has the following dimensions: 12 cm x  8 cm x 3.5 cm

 ![devkit-box.jpg](./images/devkit-box.jpg)